Jesuit Volunteer Corps (JVC)

 Goal of Program

-Jesuit Volunteer Corps places young leaders in roles providing vital service for 1-2 years with an organization serving marginalized communities in the US or internationally.
+Jesuit Volunteer Corps places young leaders in roles providing vital service for 1-2 years with an organization serving marginalized communities in the US.
 Jesuit Volunteers (JVs) live in intentional community with other JVs, build deep relationships, and gain valuable professional experience.
 JVC strives to foster personal growth of leaders committed to faith in action.
-Through one or two years of service, JVs framed around four core values of the Jesuit tradition: spirituality, simple living, community, and social justice.
+Through one or two years of service, JVC is rooted in four core values of the Jesuit tradition: spirituality, simple living, community, and social justice.
 JVC incorporates five programmatic retreats and structured mentorship from both local and national staff.
 This formation equips JVs with a set of leadership tools, access to over 11,000 alumni, and the resources to practice foundational values that will help them build a more just and hopeful world.

 Type of Placement